Nicolaus of Damascus

 -64 - 4

-Nicolaus of Damascus (Greek: Νικόλαος Δαμασκηνός, Nikolāos Damaskēnos; Latin: Nicolaus Damascenus) was a Greek historian and philosopher who lived during the Augustan age of the Roman Empire.
+Nicolaus of Damascus (Greek: Νικόλαος Δαμασκηνός, Nikolāos Damaskēnos; Latin: Nicolaus Damascenus; c.
+64 BC – after 4 AD) was a Greek historian, diplomat and philosopher who lived during the Augustan age of the Roman Empire.
 His name is derived from that of his birthplace, Damascus.
-His output was vast, but is nearly all lost.
+His output was vast, but it is nearly all lost.
 His chief work was a universal history in 144 books.
-There exist considerable remains of two works of his old age; a life of Augustus, and an autobiography.
-He also wrote a life of Herod, some philosophical works, and some tragedies and comedies.
+Considerable remains of two works written late in his life exist: a life of Augustus and an autobiography.
+He also wrote a life of Herod, philosophical works, and tragedies and comedies.
 There is an article on him in the Suda.
 Source: Wikipedia (en)

 Series